 Nietzsche in his “On the Utility and Liability of History for Life” states that history inscribed in the physicality of monuments represents “a belief in the coherence and continuity of what is great in all ages, it is a protest against the change of generations and against transitoriness”.
 History, of course, and especially very recent history in our immediate region, has proved that the concepts of continuity and coherence of place or ideals have been replaced with a forceful scale of insecurity and transitoriness.

-- Speakers: Vayia Karaiskou, Aysu Arsoy and Chrystalleni Loizidou.
+- Seminar speakers: Vayia Karaiskou, Aysu Arsoy and Chrystalleni Loizidou.

 - Moderator: Vicky Triga